yetulaxman/gromacs-notebook/README2.md

 ```

-Set-up SSH port tunnels by opening a terminal on your local computer by copy pasting the following command:
+Set-up SSH port tunnels by opening a terminal on your local computer and then copy-pasting the following command:

 ```bash